The best thing about alcohol hand gel in hospitals isn't the hygiene, but that everyone walks around like they're hatching a dastardly plan.

 Film — Live Action

-- Astérix villain Tullius Destructivus (In English, Tortuous Convolvulus) had a habit of this.
+- Astérix villain Tullius Destructivus (In English, Tortuous Convolvulus), pictured at right, had a habit of this.

 - In Adele Hasn't Had Her Dinner Yet, two sinister characters are seen rubbing their hands.